 Ways To Make The Masters Better

-However, we have a couple of suggestions to help the tournament become even better than it already is…
+However, here are a couple of suggestions to help the tournament become even better than it already is…

 Tweak the rules of the Par-3 contest